RangamaniLabUCSD/smart-nanopillars/scripts/README.md

                         saga cluster
 ```

-There are currently four ways of executing the script.
+There are currently 5 ways to execute the scripts.

 1. By running the script without any additional flags, e.g
     ```